I love pallets!

 If you live in the south, you probably were raised with a porch swing.
 I don’t have one…yet.
 But I’m certainly planning on it in the future.
 This is a beautiful option for one.
 Oh, the memories that are made while swinging in a porch swing.

 28. Hall Table

-If you have an entry way in your home, you might like to have a small table there.
+If you have an entryway in your home, you might like to have a small table there.
 It is great to display family photos and also is a great place to lay your keys and mail as you come through the door each day.

 29. Entertainment Center

 This is the ‘Mack daddy’ of entertainment centers.
 It has lots of great storage while also adding a rustic touch to the room.
-I know my husband would be proud to have this beneath his TV.
+I know my husband would be proud to have this under his TV.

 30. TV Stand